Nicky Stevens: Brotherhood of Man

 In 1972, while working as a session singer and trying to secure a record deal as a solo artist, Stevens came to the attention of Tony Hiller, who was looking to recruit new members for his group Brotherhood of Man.
 Hiller was manager and songwriter for the group, but they had recently disbanded and keen to keep the name alive, which was still in demand for television work, he recruited Stevens alongside Martin Lee and Lee Sheriden.
 In 1973, signed to Deram Records, they released their first single, "Happy Ever After".

 Later in the year another female singer was added to the group, Sandra Stevens (no relation) and as a four-piece, Brotherhood of Man went on to enjoy great success around the world.
 Scoring their first hit in 1974 and first No.1 the year after, the group entered and won the 1976 Eurovision Song Contest with the song "Save Your Kisses for Me".
 For the next three years, the group regularly hit the chart and scored two more No.1 singles in the UK, "Angelo" and "Figaro".

 In addition to singing, Stevens is a pianist, and performed the piano accompaniment to an otherwise a cappella recording of "Send in the Clowns" in 1978, which was featured on the band's Twenty Greatest album.

 In 1984, while the group was on a two-year break, Stevens joined The Vernons Girls and performed with them at live shows.
 She also did much recording work at this time on jingles and demos for songwriters.
 In 1988, Stevens recorded some songs with Dutch singer Albert West.
 In the early 1990s she also recorded some songs with British rock band Aslan (Note: Not to be confused with the Irish rock band of the same name.) as the lead singer.

-Stevens continued to perform with Brotherhood of Man in its most famous line-up, taking in UK tours and television appearances throughout Europe. until 20 October 2020 when they retired from touring.
+Stevens continued to perform with Brotherhood of Man in its most famous line-up, taking in UK tours and television appearances throughout Europe until October 2020 when they retired from touring.
 In November 2013, Stevens was the subject of a documentary Time of Your Life on ITV Wales talking about her career and early life growing up in a musical environment in Carmarthen.
+The documentary celebrated the fact that she is the only Welsh person to have won the Eurovision Song Contest.

-During the Coronavirus pandemic, Stevens performed in a nursing home in Ferndown, where she offered music therapy, ran arts & crafts sessions and spent one-to-one time with individual residents.
+During the Coronavirus pandemic, Stevens helped out at a nursing home in Ferndown, where she offered music therapy, ran arts & crafts sessions and spent one-to-one time with individual residents.
 Upon her departure, residents and staff gathered to perform their own version of "Save Your Kisses for Me", with amended lyrics to thank her for her time there.